-There’s no question that swimming in a cenote is one of the quintessential experiences to have in the Riviera Maya.
+There’s no question that swimming in a cenote is one of the bucket list experiences to have in the Riviera Maya.

 Cenotes are natural sinkholes that give way to underground river systems.
-Much of the terrain throughout the Yucatan peninsula is made up of porous limestone bedrock, which collapses to expose these underground water sources.
+Much of the terrain throughout the Yucatan peninsula is made up of porous limestone bedrock, which collapses to expose these underground rivers.

 These stunning natural wonders are kind of like snowflakes: no two are alike.
 Some cenotes are entirely open to the sky, while others are partially underground.
 Some are too shallow to swim in, while others are deep enough that you can scuba dive!

 There are hundreds of incredible cenotes to visit in the Riviera Maya, and Dos Ojos is one of the most compelling options.
-Dos Ojos, which means “two eyes” in Spanish, is actually two cenotes linked by an underground cave system.
+The name Dos Ojos means “two eyes” in Spanish, and is actually two cenotes linked by an underground cave system.
 It’s located between Playa del Carmen and Tulum, making it an easy day trip from either of these Riviera Maya hotspots.